Plein Air Outings

 Several demonstrations by professional artists are scheduled throughout the summer.
 Demonstration dates, artists, and fees are noted in the schedule below.
 When a demonstration is occurring at a particular location, artists working at that location do not have to participate in the demonstration, but a fee will be collected on site from those who do.
 Payments for Demonstrations must be made via cash/check.

-2024 En Plein Air Outing Schedule
+Kittery Art Association En Plein Air Meetup Schedule 2025

 Pick ’n’ Paint: Locations that are noted as “Pick ’n’ Paint” offer exciting alternative locations nearby, as noted.

+Located at the very end of Raynes Neck Road, York, Maine.
 Lilacs, bold oceanfront, barn, outbuildings, extensive gardens, stone residence, expansive views.

-York Beach and Short Sands.
-Oceanfront beach, and kitschy Vacationland retail buildings.
+Oceanfront beach, and kitschy vacationland retail buildings.

 Meet in the Short Sands parking lot, near the restrooms in front of Fun-O-Rama.
+There may be a parking fee.

-The top of Mount Agamenticus, off Mountain Road, York, Maine.
+Located off of Mountain Road, York, Maine.

 Views to Isles of Shoals, Wells, and Mount Washington.

 Meet at the picnic tables under the trees near the restrooms.
 There is a $2 per hour parking fee.

-The A.M.
-McCurdy residence, 96 Goodwin Road, Gerrish Island, Kittery Point.
+Located at 96 Goodwin Road, Gerrish Island, Kittery Point.

 Lupine blooms, a broad field, and bold oceanfront.